 - Midwives received an order from the Chief Medical Officer of Ontario to reduce non-essential visits on March 19, 2021.
 As per The World Health Organization recommended visits for a positive pregnancy outcome, we have received guidance on what is deemed an “essential visit.”
 The current recommended visit schedule is for in-person visits is: one visit in the first trimester, two visits in the second trimester (16-20, 28 weeks), and five contacts in the third trimester (31-32, 34-36, 38, 39, 40, 41 weeks).

-- We will be following the routine prenatal care schedule, alternating between in-person and phone appointments.
+- We will be following the routine prenatal care schedule.
+Clients will have the choice between all in-person appointments OR alternating between in-person and phone appointments.

-- Your midwife team may discuss changing appointments to in-person if any clinical concerns arise (e.g., learning disabilities, concerns about fetal growth, high blood pressure, mental health concerns).
+- Your midwife team may recommend all in-person appointments if any clinical concerns arise (e.g., learning disabilities, concerns about fetal growth, high blood pressure, mental health concerns).

 |Gestational Age (Weeks)||Appointment Type|